gregtour/blog-posts/article1.md

 This would be the prototype for a static language.
 When variables are first declared, they must be paired with a type.
-In order to compare with a dynamicly typed language, let us look at an example from ECMA script or JavaScript.
+In order to compare with a dynamically typed language, let us look at an example from ECMA script or JavaScript.

 ```javascript